What is a School Council?

 A School Council meets (with the headteacher) on alternate Fridays. to discuss and sort out problems and ideas.
 These may include school lunches, behaviour, business plans or ideas for fundraising events.
-Members of the School Council will be responsible for carrying out ideas that they have agreed, such as planning charity events, meeting with Directors or other communities, putting forward views of other children in the School.
+Members of the School Council will be responsible for carrying out ideas that they have agreed, such as planning charity events, meeting with Governors or other communities, putting forward views of other children in the School.

 What makes a good School Council?

 A good School Council is one that represents the views of the children and gets things done.
 These are some of the things that make our School Council effective:-